hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step3-job2.md

 `kubectl describe jobs oneshot`{{execute}}

-When Pods run the output from the containers are captured in the Pod's /var/log directory.
+When Pods run the output from the containers is captured in the Pod's /var/log directory.
 If you know the name of the specific job instance, the _logs_ command can extract that log.
 With a little help from _grep and cut_ the name of the job is extracted and passed to the _logs_ command.

 `export JOB_ID=$(kubectl describe jobs oneshot | grep -o 'Created pod: .*' | cut -f3- -d' ')`{{execute}}